 VW camper vans are one of the coolest things to hit the road and van camping in a box on wheels gave a whole new dimension to the world of travel and camping.
 The VW camper world!

 They have been around since the 1950's, look just marvelous and tend to put a smile on your face wherever they go.
-For some reason these marvelous camper vans won the hearts of many around the world.
+For some reason these small campers won the hearts of many around the world.

 The modern day versions may lack the character of the earlier models but nevertheless successfully continue the story of a legend, as the Volkswagen van remains the favorite choice for small and middle sized camper van conversions throughout this magnificent planet.

 Based on the ever popular Volkswagen van, the first camper van conversion was done by a German company, Westfalia.
 One of the first hand built prototypes was bought by Erna and Helmut Blenck, a couple of keen travelers who made an epic journey to South Africa in it and in 1955 published a book about their travel in a Westfalia camper van, South Africa Today.